emmyc/croissant-factory/README.md

 "you are a prisoner in a croissant factory and you love it." - Frank O'Hara

-🥐🏭 the factory is currently under construction 🥐🏭
+🥐🏭 the factory is currently under construction (and perhaps will always be) 🏭🥐